juxtapos/remotecontrol.js/README.md

 the page, you'll see a token code in your console (you can aquire new tokens using getToken() on the command line).

 Next, open <yourExampleURL>/remote.html in your browser on your touch device and enter the token code in the textfield and submit it.
 That's it.
 Remember the token maximum life time.
+Currently the debug mode is switched on for the server application that will send a remote client the last token that was issued automatically (lazy is good).
 You should now be able to rotate and scale the ugly red box on the host application.
-Impressive, isn't it ;-)
+Also, four seemingly boring black boxes will follow your finger movements in real-time!
+Impressive, isn't it?
+Seriously. ;-)

 # Design